1. These terms

 14.3 What happens if we got the price wrong.
 It is always possible that, despite our best efforts, some of the products we sell may be incorrectly priced.
 We will normally check prices before accepting your order so that, where the product's correct price at your order date is less than our stated price at your order date, we will charge the lower amount.
 If the product's correct price at your order date is higher than the price stated to you, we will contact you for your instructions before we accept your order.
 If we accept and process your order where a pricing error is obvious and unmistakeable and could reasonably have been recognised by you as a mispricing, we may end the contract, refund you any sums you have paid and require the return of any goods provided to you.

 14.4 When you must pay and how you must pay.
-For goods, you must pay for the products before we dispatch them.
-We will not charge your credit or debit card until we dispatch the products to you
+For goods, you must pay for the products when we accept your order.
+We will not charge your credit or debit card until we have confirmed the order.

 14.5 Our right of set-off if you are a business customer.
 If you are a business customer you must pay all amounts due to us under these terms in full without any set-off, counterclaim, deduction or withholding (other than any deduction or withholding of tax as required by law).